Phone and laptop screen with the YouTube app open

 When most people think of SEO, they think of keywords in written text.
 However, SEO considers many other ranking factors that reflect the quality and trustworthiness of the information.

 SEO video marketing is crucial because it makes brands more discoverable in search and backlinks and increases user engagement.
+Both of these factors show Google that a web page is authoritative and helpful to users.

 For a more in-depth explanation, check out our article on video’s importance to SEO.